sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 Note: You may use *eegplugin_* functions to append new extension-related menu items under different EEGLAB menu headings.
-Above, we add an item (labeled 'Run PCA') to the <span style="color: brown">Tools</span> menu by specifying '' 'tag','tools' '' in the *findobj()* call.
+Above, we add an item (labeled 'Run PCA') to the <span style="color: brown">Tools</span> menu by specifying '' 'tag','tools' '' in the *findobj.m* call.
 If the specified tag were *import data*, EEGLAB would add the specified menu item to the <span style="color: brown">File → Import data</span> sub-menu.
 Using the tag *import epoch* would add the specified menu item to